-Following the resignation of the Finance Director on 5 March 2020, the certification in respect of the September, December 2020 and the March and June 2021 Quarterly Reports was made by the Managing Director.
-However, the Managing Director and a Consultant used to prepare the 2021 Annual Financial Report made the certification in respect of that Report.
-The external auditor attends all Audit Committee Meetings.
-The external auditor attends the Annual General Meeting of shareholders of the Company and is available to answer shareholder guestions about the conduct of the audit and the preparation and content of the audit report.
+Following the resignation of the Managing Director in October 2021, certification of:

+- The December 2021, the March 2022 and the June 2022 Quarterly Reports; and - The December 2022 and June 2022 Half Yearly Reports was made by the Executive Director and the Financial Controller.

+The Executive Director and the Financial Controller also certified the 2022 Annual Financial Report.
+The external auditor attends all Audit Committee Meetings as mentioned previously.
+The external auditor attends the Annual General Meeting of shareholders of the Company and is available to answer shareholder questions about the conduct of the audit and the preparation and content of the audit report.

 The Company and Audit Committee policy is to appoint an external auditor who clearly demonstrates quality and independence.
 The performance of the external auditor is reviewed annually and applications for tender of external audit services are requested as deemed appropriate, taking into consideration assessment of performance, existing value and tender costs.
-There was no change to the external auditor occurred during the year.
-BDO Audit (SA) Pty Ltd conducted the year ended 30 June 2021 Audit.
+During the year the external auditor changed from BDO Audit (SA) Pty Ltd to BDO Audit Pty Ltd. The half yearly financial review and assessment ending 31 December 2021 and the year ending 30 June 2022 Audit were conducted by BDO Pty Ltd.

-An analysis of fees paid to the external auditors, including a break-down of fees for non-audit services, is provided in note 22 to the financial statements.
+An analysis of fees paid to the external auditors, including a break-down of fees for non-audit services, is provided in note 19 to the financial statements section of the 2022 Annual Report.
 It is the policy of the external auditor to provide an annual declaration of independence to the Audit Committee.